yesyinka/blog_source/_posts/2013-11-10-digging-up-django-class-based-views-2.markdown

 _This post refers to Django 1.5.
 Please be warned that some of the matters discussed here, some solutions or the given code can be outdated by more recent Django versions_

 In the first installment of this short series I introduced the theory behind Django class-based views and the reason why in this context classes are more powerful than pure functions.
 I also introduced one of the generic views Django provides out-of-the-box, which is `ListView`.
 In this second post I want to talk about the second most used generic view, `DetailView`, and about custom querysets and arguments.
 Last, I'm going to introduce unspecialized generic views that allow you to build more complex Web pages.
 To fully understand `DetailView`, however, you need to grasp two essential concepts, namely **querysets** and **view parameters**.
-So I'm sorry for you but this time too I'm going to start with some pure programming topics.
+So I'm sorry for the learn-by-doing readers but this time too I'm going to start with some pure programming topics.

 <!--more-->